rasikasamith/TechMatrix/README.md

-# TechMatrix Assessment
+# Blazor and Asp.NET Web API CRUD

-TechMatrix Assessment is a project designed to manage freelancer information.
+This is a project that demonstrate CRUD operations with Blazor and ASP.NET Web API.
+It is to manage freelancer information.

 # Components